 Christianity preaches mankind to give love and service.

 Buddhism teaches us to remain calm, be non-violent and to live life with kindness.
 It however, does not teach us how to deal with recurring life challenges or difficulties of a human life.

 Hinduism or Vedantic knowledge which is condensed in the eternal holy scripture Bhagwat Geeta, teaches us to face difficult life situations and unexpected challenges thrown at various stages of life apart from revealing us what Brahma is or the eternal, undying Spirit and guiding Light present in all of us.
 It teaches us to rise to the occasion and remain calm even in the face of difficulties.
 And also whatever actions we do, we must do with all our sincerity and honesty.

 Those men who perform their present karmas or life situations with sincerity, calmness and honesty get connected to their Higher Self and receive inspiration and guidance in terms of answers and solutions to their problems.

-Therefore the seeker must know and remember that we have been bestowed with the power with which we either choose to act or choose not to act.
-We have also been given the power to choose what kind of actions to perform.
+Therefore, the seeker must know and remember that we have been bestowed with the power with which we either choose to act or not to act.
+We have also been given the power to choose what kind of actions we wish to to perform.

 (To be continued)